Dandy horse

 Original Laufmaschine' of 1817 made to measure.

 The dandy horse, an English nickname for what was first called a Laufmaschine ('running machine' in German), then a vélocipède or draisienne (in French and then English), and then a pedestrian curricle or hobby-horse, or swiftwalker, is a human-powered vehicle that, as the first two-wheeled vehicle, is regarded as the first bicycle.
 The dandy horse is powered by the rider's feet on the ground instead of the pedals of later bicycles.

-It was invented by Karl Drais (who called it a Laufmaschine /de/ 'running machine') in 1817, and patented by him in France in February 1818 as a vélocipède.
+It was invented by Karl Drais, who called it a Laufmaschine /de/ 'running machine' in 1817, and patented by him in France in February 1818 as a vélocipède.
 It is also known as a Draisine (/de/ in German, a term used in English only for light auxiliary railcars regardless of their form of propulsion), and as a draisienne (/fr/ in French and English.
-In English, it is also sometimes still known as a velocipede, but that term now also has a broader meaning.
+In English, it is sometimes still known as a velocipede, but that term now also has a broader meaning.